Giving you the choice to securely share your banking data with other organisations you trust for faster and easier management of finances

 What Type of Data is Shared?

 Initially only generic product reference data will be made available which does not contain any personal or sensitive data.
 In later stages of Open Banking personal information will be available to be shared, but only once you, as the customer, have given consent for this to happen.
-We will provide more information about this ahead of that becoming available, presently expected late 2021
+We will provide more information about this ahead of that becoming available.
+It was intended to have the data sharing for transaction and savings accounts available on 01 July 2021 however this will now become available later in 2021.

 Is My Data Secure?